szikszail/nested-json/README.md

 ### Marking `dict` / `list` as nested

-The `Nested` function can be used to mark a dictionary or list as a nested data, which will add a special property to it, marking it nested.
-This property later removed during processing.
+The `Nested` function can be used to mark a dictionary or list as nested data, which will add a particular property to it, marking it nested.
+This property was later removed during processing.

 ```python
 data = {